Polarized endomorphisms of Fano varieties with complements: Introduction

 Theorem~\ref{introthm1} deals with Fano type varieties with a reduced complement.
 It is expected that every variety that has a polarized endomorphism admits a complement~\cite{BG17}.
 Note that the conditions of Theorem~\ref{introthm1} are satisfied when $\Delta$ is a $1$-complement of the Fano type variety $X$.

 In the setting of Theorem~\ref{introthm1}, the polarized endomorphism $f\colon X\rightarrow X$ of the pair $(X,\Delta)$ satisfies $f^{-1}(\Delta)=\Delta$ and $\Delta$ is said to be a {\em completely invariant divisor}.
 Polarized endomorphisms fixing a divisor have been extensively studied.
 Completely invariant divisors are expected to be defined by low degree equations in $X$ (see, e.g.,~\cite{Hor17}).
 In~\cite{HN11}, Hwang and Nakayama proved that on a Fano manifold $X$ of Picard rank one that is different from projective space, an endomorphism $f\colon X\rightarrow X$ that is \'etale outside a completely invariant divisor must be an isomorphism.
 In~\cite{MZ20}, Meng and Zhang proved that if $X$ is a smooth rationally connected variety that admits a polarized endomorphism $f\colon X\rightarrow X$ that is \'etale outside a completely invariant divisor $\Delta$, then $(X,\Delta)$ is a toric pair.
 In~\cite{MZ23}, Meng and Zhong proved that if $X$ is a smooth rationally connected variety and $\Delta$ is a reduced divisor, then $(X,\Delta)$ is a toric pair if and only if $X$ admits an int-amplified endomorphism $f$ that is \'etale outside of $\Delta$.
 In summary, Theorem~\ref{introthm1} is already known when $X$ is a smooth Fano type variety.
 It is expected that the techniques of~\cite{HN11,MZ20,MZ23} can prove Theorem~\ref{introthm1} in the case that $X$ is a terminal Fano type variety.
 However, we need to introduce some new ideas related to the Jordan property of fundamental groups in order to settle the klt Fano type case.
 In Remark~\ref{rem:comp}, we compare our main theorem with the previous results in the literature.
 In Example~\ref{ex2}, we show that the finite quotient in the Theorem~\ref{introthm1} is indeed necessary.
+This example is based on the family of examples by Koll\'ar and Xu~\cite{KX09arxiv} in which they show that a Fano variety of Picard number 1 with terminal singularities that admits a polarized endomorphism, might not be rational.

 Our next theorem goes in a somewhat orthogonal direction.
 It is about polarized endomorphisms of klt Calabi--Yau pairs with standard coefficients.

 \begin{introthm} Let $(X,\Delta)$ be a klt log Calabi--Yau pair with standard coefficients.
 If $(X,\Delta)$ admits an int-amplified endomorphism, then $(X,\Delta)$ is a finite quotient of an abelian variety. \end{introthm}